waynodiablo/Oystercard/lab_week/learning_objectives.md

 - Analyse a plan for the appropriate number of stand-ups, meetings, etc.
 - Create and structure a plan for the week

-##### StandUp management
+##### Stand-up management
-- Manage stand-up meetings efficiently and with a solutions-focus
+- Manage stand-up meetings efficiently and with a solution focus

 ##### Retrospectives
 - Analyse daily progress to elicit weaker topic area focus